peterroelants/Stadius_GPU/Matlab/Matlab_GPU_info.md

 The [Matlab/Mandlebrot_GPU_illustration.m](Mandlebrot_GPU_illustration.m) file in this repository illustrates simple an naive usage and the increase in performance that can be gained.
 This script is based upon a more extensive illustration of GPU usage: [http://nl.mathworks.com/help/distcomp/examples/illustrating-three-approaches-to-gpu-computing-the-mandelbrot-set.html](http://nl.mathworks.com/help/distcomp/examples/illustrating-three-approaches-to-gpu-computing-the-mandelbrot-set.html).
 Go over these examples to learn more about GPU usage on Matlab.

 You can run this script in Matlab by navigating to the `Stadius_GPU/Matlab/Mandlebrot_GPU_illustration.m` directory in matlab and running the script.
 You will notice that even a small change in the source can already provide a 10-fold speedup.
+Take into account that Matlab may need some time to set up the GPU, so the first time that you run this code the speedup might only be 2-fold.

 The speedup in this example is gained by copying the input data to the memory of the GPU with the [`gpuArray`](http://nl.mathworks.com/help/distcomp/gpuarray.html) command.
 By just copying the data to the GPU's memory it can be run with the help of this GPU.
 This is only a naive way of speeding up the computation, for better speed improvements please go over the [tutorial on the Matlab website](http://nl.mathworks.com/help/distcomp/examples/illustrating-three-approaches-to-gpu-computing-the-mandelbrot-set.html).